Do It Yourself Home Repairs

 If your garbage disposal stops working, the good news is that most disposals have a built-in reset button.

-Heavy loads will sometimes cause the motor to overheat; after switching off the disposal and waiting a minute or two, you can press the reset button (usually red) near the bottom of the unit; then restart the disposal.
+Heavy loads can sometimes cause the motor to overheat.
+After switching off the disposal and waiting a minute or two, you can press the reset button (usually red) near the bottom of the unit and restart it.

-Typically, if a disposal refuses to turn on - unless the drain is obviously filled up with garbage - this reset button is the quickest way to get it running again.
+Typically, if a disposal refuses to turn on - unless the drain is filled with garbage - this reset button is the quickest way to get it running again.

-If this doesn't work, shut off the power to the disposal unit by either unplugging it or turning off the circuit breaker if the unit is hardwired.
+If this doesn't work, shut off the disposal unit's power by unplugging it or turning off the circuit breaker if it is hardwired.

-Use the wrench that comes with the disposal to turn the mechanism and make sure it's not jammed (the wrench usually fits in a hexagonal recess in the bottom of the disposal).
+Turn the disposal's mechanism with the wrench that comes with it to ensure it's not jammed (the wrench usually fits in a hexagonal recess in the bottom of the disposal).

 If it doesn't budge, shine a flashlight down into the disposal to see if you can determine the cause of the jam.

-If you don't find anything amiss there, or you just see a lot of water, then insert the handle of a broom or plunger into the drain and move the handle back and forth.
+If you don't find anything amiss there or see a lot of water, insert the handle of a broom or plunger into the drain and move the handle back and forth.

 Do It Yourself Home Repairs: Corrective Caulking

-Dingy, cracked, or mildewed bathtub or shower caulk can make even a sparkling clean bathroom appear dirty and unappealing.
-If you've resisted replacing the caulk because it seemed like a big home repair job, hesitate no more.
+A dingy, cracked, or mildewed bathtub or shower caulk can make a sparkling-clean bathroom appear dirty and unappealing.
+If you've resisted replacing the caulk because it seemed like an extensive home repair job, hesitate no more.

-One of the common mistakes many people make when they notice that the caulking around a tub or shower stall has become stained or mildewed (or that some has fallen out) is to simply spread a fresh layer of caulk over the dingy or crumbling area.
+One common mistake people make when they notice that the caulking around a tub or shower stall has become stained or mildewed (or that some have fallen out) is simply spreading a fresh caulk over the dingy or crumbling area.

-It does brighten the bathroom - for a week or two.
-Then the underlying mildew eats its way up through the new layer of caulk, treating the recent arrival as a little snack.
+It does brighten the bathroom—for a week or two.
+Then, the underlying mildew eats its way up through the new layer of caulk, treating the recent arrival like a little snack.

 Before long, you find that you (and your bathroom) are back to dingy and crumbling square one.